Rishabh04-02/paradox/README.md

 # paradox
-this repo will hold the paradox site designing
+-this repo will hold the paradox site designing